-Apart from the number of cutting blades a planer has, it is also crucial to consider the quality of the blades.
-The number of blades a planer has will decide just how fast you will finish your tasks but the quality of the cutting blades will decide the quality of your final finish.
+Apart from the number of blades a planer has, it is also crucial to consider the quality of the blades.
+The number of blades a planer has will decide just how fast you will finish your tasks but the quality of the blades will decide the quality of your final finish.
 The higher the number of blades you have, the higher the working speeds of your planer.
 A combination of several blades like the tri-metal blades and good quality will help you deliver smooth finishes and fine cuts on your pieces of wood.

 Re-sharpenable or disposable blades

 This is will mostly depend on your preference.
 If you have the money to always buy blades, then by all means by a planer that works with disposable blades.
 However, if you want a planer that will help you save on costs, then a planer that works with re-sharpenable blades will be the best option to go for.

 The motor size of your planer will decide its power specifications.
 Therefore, the larger the motor size the more elongated its functions will be.
 It doesn’t matter if the machine has a single-phase, synchronous or asynchronous motor, all that matters is that the motor can support all your speed needs.
 Always consider models that have motor sizes of between 1200W and 1700W if you want a planer for lightweight use.
 If you want a planer to tackle heavy duties, then motor sizes above 1800W will be the best option.

 What is the difference between a planer and thicknesser?